Addie Wagenknecht: Data and Dragons 1-3 (2014)

-Alone Together (2017)
+Alone Together (2017–)

 Alone Together renegotiates the 1960 Anthropometries performance series of Yves Klein while utilizing the actual French sourced International Klein Blue pigment with reconfigured robotic Roombas.
 In the original Anthropometries, Klein directs nude female models who he referred to as “living paintbrushes,” to press their pigment-covered bodies onto large canvases in front of an audience.
 In Wagenknecht's series, the body is always absent, utilizing Yves Klein's namesake blue and painted using a robotic device as a brush.
 The robot navigates around the artist's nude body as she reclines on a canvas.
 The result is a void in the shape of a woman, painted by a robot learning the algorithm it intuited of her body.
-It should be noted there is no public documentation of her performance or process on display, the artist female form is only acknowledged in the negative space of the paintings.
+There is no public documentation of her performance or process on display, the artist female form is only acknowledged in the negative space of the paintings.

-Alive Still (2020)

-Alive Still is a continuation of the original project Still Alive from 2016 in collaboration with Aiala Hernando.
-The project conceptualize the golden era of still Live genre with a contemporary perspective.
-This second part of the series concentrates more on the now and it was created having in mind the difficulties that 2020 has brought in their lives, dealing with stress, vices and the challenges of collaborating while living in different countries.
+Beauty (2018–)

+Beauty revolves around the examination of visibility through culturally defined "feminine" gestures.
+The paintings use reconfigured Roomba, a robotic vacuum cleaner, to disperse a mixture of cosmetic pigments, pharmaceuticals, perfumes, and skincare products across canvas using algorithms.
+The resulting works are intended to push roles of the materials, presenting an abstract aesthetic.
+The artist aims to reclaim visibility by utilizing devices typically employed for sanitation and surveillance, offering a reinterpretation of beauty and a contemporary portrait of the modern woman.

+Wagenknecht use of substances that are typically used to alter appearances, including technology, cosmetics, and certain medications.
+The artwork "Perfect Storm" (2021) accumulates materials such as cosmetic dyes, sedatives, antidepressants, vodka, and perfume.
+A Roomba which the artist partially interjects the motion of the robotic devices that distributes Xanax and lipstick in an 'ironic attempt at cleanliness'.
+By stripping these materials into a medium for application onto canvas, Wagenknecht aims to achieve them as raw color and texture, challenging their perception of use.

+In this series, the representation of female figure is again absent, emphasizing Wagenknecht's exploration of visibility.
+During the artist's solo exhibition titled "Alone Together" held in New York City, the female form was illustrated through negative space.
+Through the subsequent Beauty works, Wagenknecht continues this non-illustrative dialogue by reclaiming tools used for conformity or control, offering a 'study of contemporary portraiture'.
+The path of the Roomba, occasionally indicated by a circular form or geometric angle generates a homogenized painter's palette that exudes a frenzied and eerily human effect, reducing the Abstract Expressionist movement's celebrated action painting to an algorithm executed by an electronic device.